amunategui/amunategui.github.io/_posts/2016-06-16-peter_norvig_magic_spell_checker.md

 Now we get to the heart of the code - we create variations of the word being checked to help find the best match.
-We get iterations of the word missing a letter, two letters transpositions, sequential replacement and instertions with every letter of the alphabet - pheww!
+We get iterations of the word missing a letter, two letters transpositions, sequential replacement and insertions with every letter of the alphabet - pheww!

     edits1 <- function(word) {